TerryFazbear/1151Artificial_Intelligence_Project/README.md

 ### EDA
-**Figure 1: Number of financial institutions in years**: Nubmer of banks has a downtrend with year-to-year, which might related to 2008 financial crisis.
+**Figure 1: Number of financial institutions in years**: Nubmer of banks has a downtrend with year-to-year, which might related to 2008 financial crisis.</br>
 <img src="https://i.imgur.com/jaIIaWb.png" width="40%" height="40%">

 **Figure 2: Default rate of banks**: Banks are either recidivist of defaulting or never default at all.</br>
 <img src="https://i.imgur.com/eN0d1RT.png" width="30%" height="30%">

 **Figure 3: Default frequency of banks**:
-Most of banks have no default record at all.</br>
+Most of banks(more than 4000 banks) have no default record at all.</br>
 <img src="https://i.imgur.com/4sSdZPW.png" width="40%" height="40%">

 ## Literature Review